Updated: Jul 23, 2020

 Of course, staying in any of these places always requires a leap of faith, however luxurious or Spartan your choice is.
 In my travels I’ve found that appearances definitely can be deceptive: expensive, well-appointed accommodation can be harbour all sorts of unpleasant things; while the Spartan can be clean, comfortable, and quiet.

-But, no matter which type of accommodation you choose, be prepared for the fact that your room may already have guests ̶ unwanted fellow travelers who have preceded you.
+But, no matter which type of accommodation you choose, be prepared for the fact that your room may already have guests ̶ unwanted fellow travellers who have preceded you.
 That is, bed bugs!

 Actually, there are good reasons to believe that it is precisely because of our increased mobility ̶ both nationally and internationally ̶ that we have seen an enormous increase in the global bed bug population.
 What makes things more complicated, for we humans at least, is that getting rid of bed bugs is hard and these buggers are superb ‘hitchhikers’.
 They’ll find their way into almost any place we inhabit via clothing, backpacks and suitcases, even you!